 Farm and Garden Supervisor

-(1 position: $350/week, April 1-October 15) Manage Tawonga’s flourishing garden and farm, partnering with kitchen and wilderness leadership and staff to provide campers with deep connection to Tawonga’s garden and farm programming.
+(1 position: $4850.
+Dates for this position are May 25 – August 12 (summer season) and April 1 – October 20 (paid a TBD weekly rate for dates beyond summer season ) Manage Tawonga’s flourishing garden and farm, partnering with kitchen and wilderness leadership and staff to provide campers with deep connection to Tawonga’s garden and farm programming.
 We grow vegetables, herbs, fruit trees, flowers and tend to chickens, rabbits and goats.
 Live at camp for six months, from garden prep to shutdown, with up to three weeks in the San Francisco Tawonga office before and after.
 Supervise Farm and Garden Coordinator, support teva (nature) staff, work collaboratively with Buildings and Grounds team.

-(1 position: $3525.
-Includes 13 weeks from May – August) Cultivate organic garden (~7500 square foot plot) and prep garden for campers to plant, water, weed, harvest and contribute to garden infrastructure and expansion.
+(1 position: $3600.
+Dates for this position are June 3 – August 12..
+Potential to begin in May.) and prep garden for campers to plant, water, weed, harvest and contribute to garden infrastructure and expansion.
 Care for camp animals such as chickens and goats.
 Lead fun garden-based activities for campers teaching about ecology, food justice and Jewish connections to nature.
 This position requires ability to work independently and perform physical labor in addition to creative programming skills.
 Must have gardening/farming experience.
 Environmental education training or experience preferred.